Refinery v. Redesign

 In Practice

 Oftentimes, the listening environment in which the production team has been working is acoustically compromised, sometimes considerably so.
-A mixing room with deep nulls at 55Hz and 110Hz, for example, makes it extremely difficult for any engineer working in the space to build a strong and balanced bass response when competing low-frequency sources are present in a mix.
+A mixing room with deep nulls at 55Hz and 110Hz, for example, makes it extremely difficult for any engineer working in the room to build a strong and balanced bass response when competing low-frequency sources are present in a mix.
 The mixer fights the room to get the low end to feel right, and that fight is evident in the mix.
 What sounds correct in a compromised space (and maybe on a couple of small speakers or in the couple of cars available to a production team) may fall apart across the hundreds of different systems through which the audience will actually hear the song.
 The result is a mix that is not fully representative of what the production team wants listeners to hear.

 Other times, the mixing engineer or artist has never heard their work at a release-ready loudness.
 The song may not hold up at competitive levels without spectral or dynamics intervention, and that can come as a real surprise.

-The best opening move is a conversation.
+The best first move is a conversation.

 Before reaching for any tool, speak with the artist, the producer, and the mix engineer.
 Understand how they expect listeners to experience the song.
 Which qualities of the mix are intentional?
 What would they change if they could, and what would they leave untouched?
+This kind of dialogue is not preliminary to the work.
+It is the work.
+A mastering engineer who skips it is operating on assumptions, and improper assumptions are where the line between refinery and redesign gets crossed.

 If the consensus is that the mix is close, that the identity is right and it just needs to translate and compete, then the mastering engineer does mastering work.
 The kind of work where, when it's done well, you can't quite point to what changed.
 The song simply sounds more like itself.